miningplanet/but-x/README.md

 #### Stop Explorer Using PM2 (Recommended for Production)

-To stop the explorer when it is running via PM2 you can use one of the following terminal cmds (be sure to run from within the explorer directory):
+To stop the explorer when it is running via PM2 you can use one of the following terminal commands (be sure to run from within the explorer directory):

 ```
 npm run stop-pm2